sveltia/sveltia-cms/README.md

 - **The Bitbucket, Gitea/Forgejo and Git Gateway backends will not be supported** for performance reasons.
 We may implement a high-performance Git Gateway alternative in the future.
 We may also support the other platforms if/when their APIs improve to allow the CMS to fetch multiple files at once.
 - **The Netlify Identity widget will not be supported**, as it’s not useful without Git Gateway.
 We may be able to support it in the future if/when a Git Gateway alternative is created.
 - The deprecated client-side implicit grant for the GitLab backend will not be supported, as it has already been [removed from GitLab 15.0](https://gitlab.com/gitlab-org/gitlab/-/issues/344609).
 Use the client-side PKCE authorization instead.
+- `netlify-cms-proxy-server` and `decap-server` will not be supported, as we have made it possible to [work with a local repository](#working-with-a-local-git-repository) without a proxy server.
 - The deprecated Netlify Large Media service will not be supported.
 Consider other storage providers.
 - The deprecated Date widget will not be supported, as it has already been removed from Decap CMS 3.0.
 Use the DateTime widget instead.
 - Remark plugins will not be supported, as they are not compatible with our Lexical-based rich text editor.